callenb/callenb.github.io/_posts/2021-04-18-jacob-and-hannah-solomons.md

 Rachel, Dinah and Rebecca are the children remaining at the family home with Hannah.
 Rachel is also a Tailoress like her Mum, and Dinah is a Furrier.
 Both of them work away from home.
 Rebecca is 14 years old and still at school, when I do not believe it was compulsory by law.
 If so, it suggests Hannah considered education important, and maybe some of the other children were in education longer than the law required.

 There is more than just her children living with her.
-The 4 year old Granddaughter is my Grandmother, Eva Lichtenstein, who is at school.
+The 4 year old granddaughter is my grandmother, Eva Lichtenstein, who is at school.
 Then there is a 22 year old married woman described as her Daughter-in-Law.
 Her surname is clearly Solomons, but the first letter of her first name is difficult to read, but looks like the name may be one of "Cissie", "Bessie" or even "Lissie".
 She has been married for four years, and so it can only be Alexander's wife whose full maiden name is Elizabeth Annie Smith.
 She was a Boot Machinist when she was married 4 years before, and now she is being described as a Dressmaker.

 The reason I think it is Alexander's wife is because Hyman is not married at this time, and Louis is on another Census return with his wife.
 So where is Alexander?
 It is possible he is an inmate of Wormwood Scrubs prison as there is a married man with his name and age listed in their 1911 Census return.
 There is also an Alexander Solomons of the same age who was sentenced to imprisonment a few months before the Census took place.
-If, as I hope, Alexander is not in Workwood Scrubs, he could be at work, somewhere else and not indexed so I can find him.
+If, as I hope, Alexander is not in Wormwood Scrubs, he could be at work, somewhere else and not indexed so I can find him.

 The last person declared on the Census is a boarder called George Oumen, who is a 26 year old Waiter from Russia Poland.
 The presence of George demonstrates Hannah allowed boarders in her home, and she may have needed the extra income.

 {% include image.html url="/images/1911/CENSUS_SUM_1911_Hannah_Solomons_1_Regal_Place.png" dimensions="width='100%'" caption="1911 Census for Hannah Solomons and family at 1 Regal Place" %}

 1 Regal Place is where Hannah lived for the rest of her life, and as her children grew up and left home, they would return to visit her.
-My Great Grandmother, Esther, lists 1 Regal Place as the place she stayed at whenever she visited England from Canada.
+My great-grandmother, Esther, lists 1 Regal Place as the place she stayed at whenever she visited England from Canada.

 The presence of Alexander's spouse living at 1 Regal Place on the 1911 Census suggests he was also living there along with his sisters Rachel, Dinah and Rebecca.